Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Global invariance of NLW

-The initial data converges almost surely and uniform integrability allows us to commute the limit and expectation.
-By increasing $\ell$ and $L$ as necessary, we can make this term arbitrarily small.
-This then allows us to bound the second component. \end{proof}
+The initial data converges almost surely as $L \to \infty$ and dominated convergence allows us to commute limit and expectation.
+Hence the first two terms vanish in the limit.
+The same holds for the third term as $L \to \infty$ with $M$ still fixed.
+We then pass $k \to \infty$ (and hence $M \to \infty$) to get the claim. \end{proof}

-We can rephrase the invariance as a global existence and uniqueness result as in the introduction.
-The same result holds for the second and third powers of the solution since the corresponding $\phi^4$ moments are finite.

-\begin{proof}[Proof of Theorem~\ref{thm:global moment bounds}] We have now showed that a limit exists in any compact region of $\R^2$, and that the product measure $\mu$ is invariant under the flow.
-The latter implies that

-meaning that the norm is almost surely finite.
-We still need to check that the limit really solves \eqref{eq:nlw}.